cartesi/docs/docs/tut/2/greetings-app.md

 Now, we are going to create a new machine that features I/O (input and output).

 The "Hello World" machine already takes inputs, in that it boots up with four files that are mapped to its memory addressing space: the ROM, Kernel, RootFS, and our own "Hello World File System" (let's call it "HelloFS").
-What we are going to do in this section is create a new machine that features a third _flash drive_ that contains user input, and a fourth one to save our application's response to user input.
+What we are going to do in this section is create a new machine that features a third device (an emulated Linux machine flash drive) that contains user input, and a fourth one to save our application's response to user input.
 These latter devices will be "raw" devices, that is, their backing files are not read by the emulator as a description of a filesystem to be mounted, but rather as a generic, flat byte array that can be read from or written to directly.

 > **NOTE:** The ROM and Kernel files are not mounted as drives: they are just copied into the emulated machine's memory.
-The RootFS and HelloFS files are mounted by the emulated Linux OS as "flash drives" (I/O devices).
+The RootFS and HelloFS files are mounted by the emulated Linux OS as emulated flash drives (I/O devices).
 The root file system is mounted at `/`, and all other flash drives are mounted as `/mnt/DEVICE-NAME`.

 We are going to create a new Greetings application as a shell script that reads a raw input drive that is preloaded with a null-terminated ASCII string that is encoded in at most 4,096 bytes, and writes a null-terminated ASCII string that says "Greetings, XXX!", where "XXX" is the input string, to the beginning of a raw output drive that has a backing file that we can inspect after the emulator exits.